kamilkowalczyk27/FlightsFrontend/README.md

 ### **Project objective**

-The main purpose of this project was do front-end for my application.
+The main purpose of this project was to do front-end for my application.

 ### **Test it live**